 Cowal is simply wonderful for TV explorer Paul Murton

-Paul, who grew up in Ardentinny and is well known for his longstanding Grand Tours of Scotland TV series, commented: “The vast panoramic seascapes of Loch Long, Holy Loch and the Firth of Clyde complemented by the wonderful Cowal hills were my inspirations as a child.
-This is the place that nurtured a desire for adventure that has never left me and that’s what I attempt to reflect in my TV programmes.
+Paul, who grew up in Ardentinny and is well known for his longstanding Grand Tours of Scotland TV series, commented: “The vast panoramic seascapes of Loch Long, Holy Loch and the Firth of Clyde, complemented by the wonderful Cowal hills, were my inspirations as a child.
+This is the place that nurtured a desire for adventure that has never left me, and that’s what I attempt to reflect in my TV programmes.

-“I always wanted to know what was over the next hill and what amazing views that could be experienced.
+“I always wanted to know what was over the next hill and what amazing views could be experienced.
 It’s fantastic to know that events like Cowalfest provide a great opportunity for folks to experience that sense of wander through a wide variety of guided walks aimed at all abilities.

 “This is where the Highlands start, both geologically and aesthetically, and it should be as widely accessible as possible.
 There are so many stories, so much history and awe-inspiring nature to be experienced across Cowal.